via-teaching/ecs273-25s/README_guideline.md

 ## Setup Instruction

-This part should clearly describe how people can run your project from scratch.
-You should assume the users as who:
+This section is crucial.
+It should clearly describe how someone can run your project from scratch — assuming they:

 - Knows basics of web development
 - Can use the terminal command line